-No. 7 Back of Photo: The Risen JesusIf you use the images along with the scripts from The Complete Guide to Godly Play: An Imaginative Method for Presenting Scripture Stories to Children (Volume 4), you can have a very simple but very special way to help your child understand the Mystery of Easter.
+No. 7 Back of Photo: The Risen JesusIf you use the images along with the scripts from The Complete Guide to Godly Play, Volume 4, Revised and Expanded, you can have a very simple but very special way to help your child understand the Mystery of Easter.

 Learn more about my eBook Montessori at Home or School: How to.
 Teach Grace and Courtesy!